shajith-it-is/alif-bay-expenses-privacy/README.md

 ## Introduction

-Alif Bay Expenses ("we," "our," or "us") is committed to protecting your privacy.
+Alif Bay Expenses we are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application (the "App").

 ## Information We Collect